 17. Krakow, Poland

 Poland might not be on most people’s list of top European cities but Krakow is an excellent and slightly off-the-beaten-path destination.
-First, it’s a beautiful city with a well-preserved medieval core, Jewish quarter, and a castle.
+First, it’s a beautiful city with a well-preserved medieval core, the Jewish quarter, and a castle.
 Second, it’s a very affordable city so the nightlife (i.e. drinks) and restaurants are cheap.
 There is a reason that Krakow is a popular weekend destination for European partygoers.

 Krakow Travel Tips: